 11. What sort of batteries do e-bikes have? – How far will it take me?

-(Note that larger capacity (Wh) batteries only mean longer range, not more power or speed!)
+(Note that larger capacity (more Wh) batteries only mean longer range, not more power or speed!)

-You consume around 5 – 20 of the batteries watts Wh for every mile you are cycling with power, depending on factors like your own weight, the weight you are carrying, how well maintained your bike is (especially the tyres being properly inflated), hills, wind direction and speed.
+You consume around 5 – 20 of the battery’s Watt hours for every mile you are cycling with the power on, depending on factors like your own weight, the weight you are carrying, how well maintained your bike is (especially the tyres being properly inflated), hills, wind direction and speed.
 All these will all make a significant difference to the level of assistance you choose to select and therefore the amount of battery power you use and so how far it will take you.

 So a battery will provide you with power for around 20 to 50+ miles, depending on its size, the assistance level chosen and how willing you are to cycle with the power off or on a low setting for the easier parts of the journey, thus eking out the battery.